It is a rare disorder in which one side of the body grows significantly due to excess cell production, causing asymmetry.

 - Ask your doctor if you should take a serum alpha-fetoprotein (SAF) measurement.
 Some guidelines recommend that the SAF level be measured every three months up to 4 years.
 In some cases, SAF, a type of protein, is very high in babies with hemihyperplasia.

-If your child is diagnosed with hemihyperplasia, it is a good idea to regularly perform an abdominal exam of your child.
+If your child is diagnosed with hemihyperplasia, it is good to perform an abdominal exam of your child regularly.
 Ask your doctor for recommendations on how to do this.
 Parental involvement in treatment has proven effective in some cases.

 How is hemihypertrophy treated?